kulpojke/nr218/calendar.md

 Total 100%

-+ Grading is not curved.
+Note: Grading is not curved (Except exam).
-+ You will be deducted 2% of the total grade for each unauthorized absence.

 ## Assignment Submission Policy

+Assigmentnts (except the final project) will be submitted on Canvas.
 Students are allowed a 48-hour ‘no questions’ asked grace period on assignment submissions.
 You do not need to give any reason as to why your submission is late, as long as it is submitted within 48 hours of the deadline.

 ## Attendance Policy